havocp/xsbt-wiki/Getting-Started/Getting-Started-Multi-Project.md

 one shown above, listing the projects and base directories. _There is no need to put settings in the `.scala` file._

+You may find it cleaner to put everything including settings in `.scala` files in order to keep all build definition under a single `project` directory, however.
+It's up to you.

 You cannot have a `project` subdirectory or `project/*.scala` files in the sub-projects. `foo/project/Build.scala` would be ignored.